eyobed177/airbnb-clone-project/README.md

 ---

 > 🤝 Success in this project depends on strong collaboration, clear communication, and ownership of responsibilities across all roles.
+## 🧩 UI Component Patterns

+To ensure consistency, reusability, and maintainability across the application, a set of well-structured UI components will be developed.
+These components will follow a modular design approach using modern frontend frameworks like React.

+---

+### 📌 Planned Components

+---

+### 1. 🧭 Navbar

+**Purpose:**
+Provides site-wide navigation and essential user actions.

+**Structure:**
+- Logo (linked to home)
+- Search bar (for property search)
+- User navigation (Login/Signup or Profile dropdown)
+- Hamburger menu (for mobile responsiveness)

+**Features:**
+- Sticky top bar
+- Responsive behavior on different screen sizes
+- Dropdown menu for logged-in users

+---

+### 2. 🏡 Property Card

+**Purpose:**
+Displays a snapshot of property listings in a grid or list view.

+**Structure:**
+- Property image thumbnail
+- Title and location
+- Price per night
+- Rating stars and review count
+- Favorite/like button

+**Features:**
+- Hover effect for quick detail preview
+- Responsive layout for mobile and desktop
+- Clickable to navigate to detailed view

+---

+### 3. 🔻 Footer

+**Purpose:**
+Offers navigational links and site-wide information at the bottom of each page.

+**Structure:**
+- Site links (About, Help, Terms, Privacy)
+- Company information
+- Social media icons
+- Copyright

+**Features:**
+- Mobile-friendly column layout
+- Dark/light theme adaptability

+---

+> 🧱 These components will be designed to be reusable, responsive, and easily maintainable using consistent styling, props, and layout logic.

 >